yoni-nachshon/react-date-picker/README.md

 - `onDateSelect`: A function that will be called when a date is selected.
 The function receives the selected date as a parameter.
 - `presetValues`: An array of preset values for date selection.
 Each value represents the number of days from the current date.
 A value of `null` represents a "no date" option.
 - `showPresetSelect`: Indicates whether to display the preset date selection component.
 If `true`, the component will be displayed; if `false`, it will not be displayed.
+- `disabled`: A boolean indicating whether the date input should be disabled.
+If `true`, the date input will be disabled and the background color will change; if `false`, the date input will be enabled.

 ### Usage:
 ```jsx